-Substrate and depth at project sites: The substrate in the intertidal areas is composed of soft bottom sand and mud in shallow water; depths throughout most of the project area are no greater than 6 ft. below MLLW (Figure 5; Appendix A).
+Substrate and depth at project sites: The substrate in the intertidal areas is composed of soft bottom sand and mud in shallow water; depths throughout most of the project area are no greater than 6 ft. below MLLW.

+a.
 Waterbody (If applicable.
-Name the body of water, including wetlands (freshwater or estuarine)o n which the project is located.
+Name the body of water, including wetlands (freshwater or estuarine) on which the project is located.
 If the location is in a river or estuary, please approximate the navigable distance from the project location to the marine environment.):

-The Grand Bay Intertidal Reefs not within Gulf Sturgeon Critical Habitat sites are located in the Grand Bay estuary in multiple waterbodies including Crooked Bayou, Bangs Bayou, and Bayou Heron.
+The Grand Bay Intertidal Reefs within Gulf Sturgeon Critical Habitat sites are located in the Grand Bay estuary in multiple waterbodies including Bangs Bayou and Bayou Heron.

-A. Existing Structures (If applicable.
+b.
+Existing Structures (If applicable.
 Describe the current and historical structures found in the project area (e.g., buildings, parking lots, docks, seawalls, groynes, jetties, marina.)).
 If known, please provide the years of construction.: